rapidsai/deployment/source/guides/scheduler-gpu-requirements.md

 The Dask community is actively working on implementing high-level graphs which will both speed up client -> scheduler communication and allow the scheduler to make advanced optmizations such as predicate pushdown.

-Much effort has been put into using traditional serialization strategies to communicate the HLG but this has proven prohibitively difficult to implement.
-The current plan is to simplify HighLevelGraph/Layer so that the entire HLG can be pickled on the client, sent to the scheduler as a single binary blob, and then unpickled/materialized (HLG->dict) on the scheduler.The problem with this new plan is that the pickle/un-pickle convention will require the scheduler to have the same environment as the client.
+Much effort has been put into using existing serialization strategies to communicate the HLG but this has proven prohibitively difficult to implement.
+The current plan is to simplify HighLevelGraph/Layer so that the entire HLG can be pickled on the client, sent to the scheduler as a single binary blob, and then unpickled/materialized (HLG->dict) on the scheduler.
+The problem with this new plan is that the pickle/un-pickle convention will require the scheduler to have the same environment as the client.
 If any Layer logic also requires a device allocation, then this approach also requires the scheduler to have access to a GPU.

 ## So what are the minimum requirements of the scheduler?